-Derbyshire Open Arts is a friendly, not for profit, visual arts organisation.
-It organises and promotes a free, annual event on the Spring Bank Holiday at the end of May.
-The event gives artists and crafts people the opportunity to open their studios to the public or exhibit with others in a combined venue such as a village hall or art gallery.
-It gives visitors an opportunity to see the breadth of art that is created in Derbyshire, to meet the creators and to purchase or commission works direct from the maker.
+Derbyshire Open Arts promotes an annual art event on the Spring Bank Holiday at the end of May.
+Individuals and groups organise their own studios and venues but join together under this umbrella organisation.
+Artists and crafts people open their studios to the public or exhibit with others in a combined venue such as a village hall or art gallery.
+It gives visitors an opportunity to see the breadth of art that is created in Derbyshire, to meet the creators, and to purchase or commission works direct from the maker.

-In 2016 nearly 300 artists and crafts people took part, selling and exhibiting work in many different venues countywide.
-2017 marks its 11th year.
+In 2023 over 210 artists and craftspeople took part, selling and exhibiting work in many different venues countywide.
 Derbyshire Open Arts continues to be funded entirely by artists' subscriptions and is run by volunteers.
 It is a formally constituted organisation which exists solely for its members who are artists, artisans, arts organisations, galleries and those with an interest in the arts in Derbyshire.

 The object of Derbyshire Open Arts is to:

 - Advance public learning and understanding of the diverse range of art across Derbyshire.

 - Provide a platform for artists to promote their work.

 - Provide a free opportunity for the public to engage with exhibiting and practicing artists at work, and in their own workspace.